School of Volunteers and Carers

 This will focus on providing education, training and development support to volunteers and unpaid carers, as a core and important part of the broader workforce.
 There will be a skills development portfolio on offer.

 Balance Programme for volunteers and carers

 Powys Health and Care Academy has teamed up with Phoenix Mindful Living to offer a free mindfulness-based living course to volunteers and unpaid carers to help improve their emotional wellbeing.

 The Balance Programme includes sessions on:

 Sharing experiences and support

-For more information or to book your place, please contact Nikki Thomas-Roberts on 07803 472316 (6-8pm weekday evening or any time on Saturdays) or email: firstname.lastname@example.org
+For more information or to book your place, please contact Nikki Thomas-Roberts on: firstname.lastname@example.org

 If unpaid carers need respite support to allow them to attend this may also be possible to arrange.